philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 I recommend writing a simple `getScript` function that can be reused for each of these social scripts.

-Here's an example that is essentially just the Twitter code:
+Here's an example that is essentially just the Twitter code refactored:

 ```javascript
 var getScript = function(firstScript) {